 Options are specified by doubled hyphens and their name or by a single hyphen and the flag character.

 Server program that listens to incoming TLS connections.

-This is the "enable debugging." option.
-This option takes an argument number.
+This is the "enable debugging" option.
+This option takes a number argument.
 Specifies the debug level.